 Is Bigfoot a Forest Spirit?

 We all know Bigfoot.
 He’s the big, hairy guy alleged to inhabit the forests of North America.
-Nobody has really gotten a decent photo of him, but eyewitnesses claim he appears to be a flesh-and-blood creature.
-Bigfoot is said to leave behind footprints, hair samples, scat and even a particular smell.
+Nobody has really gotten a decent photo of him, but eyewitnesses claim that he appears to be a flesh-and-blood creature.
+Bigfoot is said to leave behind physical evidence in the form of footprints, hair samples, scat, and even leave a particular smell.